kershner/threadloaf/.github/README.md

 1. Install the extension from the Chrome Web Store (link coming soon)
 2. Visit Discord in your Chrome browser
-3. Look for the "Chat/Thread" toggle button at the bottom of any channel
+3. Look for the "Chat/Thread" toggle button at the top of any channel

 ## Usage